-NO-releasing materials can promote injured tissue regeneration by enhancing angiogenesis, collagen deposition, and reepithelialization.132-136 Yang et. al.137 reported the feasibility of methoxy poly(ethylene glycol)-b-poly(lactic-co-glycolic acid) nanoparticles (mPEG-PLGA NPs) as NO-releasing materials could induce enhanced angiogenesis, representing a promising therapeutic for wound healing and treating hind limb ischemia (Figure 4A).
-Xu et. al.20 developed a copper-based MOF HKUST-1 as a NO-loading vehicle and with core-shell structure through electrospinning (Figure 4B).
-The obtained NO sustained release system could promote endothelial cell growth and significantly improve angiogenesis and collagen deposition in the wound bed, and also exhibited anti-inflammatory property, thus eventually accelerated diabetic wound healing.
-Zhao et. al.^{44, 135} prepared a novel functional wound dressing by combining electrospun poly(ɛ-caprolactone) (ɛ-PCL) nonwoven mat with glycosylated NO compound grated chitosan (CS-NO) as NOreleasing biomaterials switched on/off by β-glycosidase (Figure 4C).
+NO-releasing materials can promote injured tissue regeneration by enhancing angiogenesis, collagen deposition, and reepithelialization.132-136 Yang et al. reported the feasibility of methoxy poly(ethylene glycol)-b-poly(lactic-co-glycolic acid) nanoparticles (mPEG-PLGA NPs) as NO-releasing materials could induce enhanced angiogenesis, representing a promising therapy for wound healing and treating hind limb ischemia (Fig. 4A).
+Xu et al. developed a copper-based MOF HKUST-1 as a NO-loading vehicle and with core-shell structure through electrospinning (Fig. 4B).
+The obtained NO sustained release system could promote endothelial cell growth and significantly improve angiogenesis and collagen deposition in the wound bed, and also exhibited anti-inflammatory properties, thus eventually accelerated diabetic wound healing.
+Zhao et al.44,135 prepared a novel functional wound dressing by combining electrospun poly(ɛ-caprolactone) (ɛ-PCL) nonwoven mat with glycosylated NO compound grated chitosan (CS-NO) as NO-releasing biomaterials switched on/off by β-glycosidase (Fig. 4C).
 The PCL/CS-NO dressing exhibited good stability under physiological conditions and could release NO in a controllable and sustainable manner under the catalysis of galactosidase.
-Results showed that the sustained release of NO accelerated wound healing in comparison with control and PCL/CS groups.
-Oliveira et. al.40 developed a supramolecular interpolymer complex hydrogels comprising with F127 (poly(ethylene glycol)block-poly(propylene glycol)-block-poly(ethylene glycol), PEG-PPG-PEG) micelles embedded in a poly (acrylic acid) (PAA) matrix, with GSNO molecules being distributed in the hydrophilic domain (Figure 4D).
-A preliminary in vivo study on full-thickness excisional wounds on mice showed that the topical NO release from the PAA: F127/GSNO hydrogels could be triggered by the absorbed exudate and led to enhanced angiogenesis and more organized collagen fiber deposition.
-3.2 NO releasing biomaterials exhibit antibacterial ability
+Results showed that the sustained release of NO accelerated wound healing in comparison with control and